 Welcome!
-I’m an Associate Professor of Political Science at the University of Toronto.
+I’m a Professor of Political Science at the University of Toronto.
 I am also cross-appointed in the School of Environment.
 I have previously held positions at Case Western University (in Cleveland, OH) and New York University (in NYC).

 If you are interested in studying with me for a PhD, please read this page.